 This course will introduce the student to general electrical and electronic principles, theory, and components.
 Topics include Ohm's Law, circuit analysis, basic circuits, diodes, transistors, relays, and solenoids.
-The laboratory will use electrical test equipment to analyze and troubleshoot basic electrical circuits including warning systems, electrical accessories, and battery starting and charging systems; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: None
+The laboratory will use electrical test equipment to analyze and troubleshoot basic electrical circuits including warning systems and electrical accessories; 3 hours of lecture, 3 hours of laboratory per week.
+Prerequisite: None [Course fee: \$110.00]

-ATT 2010 Engine Performance (4)
+ATT 2010 Engine Performance & Fuel (4)

-This course gives the student an understanding of fuel delivery systems as they relate to the internal combustion engine.
-Topics include engine air/fuel requirements, gasoline fuel injection systems, diesel fuel injection systems, and vehicle emissions and emission controls.
+This course gives the student an understanding of fuel delivery and other systems as they relate to the internal combustion engine.
+Topics include engine air/fuel requirements; gasoline fuel injection systems; ignition systems; fuel and air delivery intake systems; exhaust systems; and sensors and diagnostics.
 The analysis of fuel-related problems, diagnosis of component failures, and verification of repairs are included; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: PHY 1030
+Prerequisite: ATT 1040, PHY 1030